 Hear from a Mentoring with Math Mentor

 "I have been part of Mentoring with Math for the past two years and have been paired up with many Littles.
-Each of them has been so different but when I think back from the beginning of the session until the very end, I see so much growth in every one of them, not only in terms of their math academic abilities but also them being more open and confident.
+Each of them have been so different but when I think back from the beginning of the session until the very end, I see so much growth in every one of them, not only in terms of their math academic abilities but also them being more open and confident.
 Overall, being a math mentor has truly been rewarding!